fragrussu/sardunet/tutorials/README.md

 * [`upsample_sardunet_v1.py`](https://github.com/fragrussu/sardunet/blob/master/ainas/downsample_sardunet_v1.py) upsamples a qMRI scan containing the measurements selected by SARDU-Net to a richer qMRI protocols;

-* [`downsample_sardunet_v1.py`](https://github.com/fragrussu/sardunet/blob/master/ainas/downsample_sardunet_v1.py) downsamples a qMRI scans keeping only the measurements selected SARDU-Net.
+* [`downsample_sardunet_v1.py`](https://github.com/fragrussu/sardunet/blob/master/ainas/downsample_sardunet_v1.py) downsamples a qMRI scan keeping measurements selected by newSARDU-Net.

 All tools listed above contain a detailed *help* manual, which you can print simply as `python </PATH/TO/SCRIPT> --help`.
 Additionally, these simple tutorials show the tools in action: